Ninzaninja1/4-Bit-Homebrew_Comp/README.md

 I am using the application Digital by hneemann ([link](https://github.com/hneemann/Digital)) to simulate the computer.

+For more pictures please go to src/ICs or src/Logic_Gates

 ## Progress
 Here are some screenshots of the progress: